 “Or it’s haunted,” Taylor said, half-smiling, her pen hovering over her notebook.

-Before Alex could scoff, a piercing ding shattered the quiet.
-They whirled around.
-At the corridor’s end, an elevator glowed faintly, its doors sliding open with a tortured groan, as if inviting them closer.
+Before Alex could say anything, a loud ding broke the silence.
+They turned quickly.
+At the end of the hallway, an elevator glowed softly, its doors opening with a loud, strained sound, as if it were calling them over.

 “That’s impossible,” Alex muttered, frowning.
 “The power’s been out for years.”